WHO AM I ?

 MUA / ROPU / MURI / TAHAPE, all theses 4 variations of a single pattern were taught to me by JOËL.

-I have only heard of 2 variations for 2 pehe (samba and toma) at my old musical school in 4 years (it was before the year 2000, I hope it changed).
+I have only heard of 2 variations for 2 pehe (samba and toma) at my old musical school in 4 years (it was before the year 2000, I hope it changed since then).

-But, he didn’t taught me how to play ORO ORO style :( ; he prefers to teach the normal and straight way to strike the toere : just strike it straight and find the rebound on the toere ; control ; repeat.
-Do it for 4 hours every saturday, the end of the lesson was hell : eardrums sore, my right forearm was swelling … and of course it wasn’t free.
+But, he didn’t taught me how to play ORO ORO style :( ; he prefers to teach the normal and straight way to strike the toere : just strike it straight ; find the rebound on the toere ; control ; repeat (old school way of teaching I think but effective).
+I practiced with him 4 hours every saturday morning, the end of the lesson was hell : eardrums sore, my right forearm was swelling … But it was worth it.

 WHY THIS WEBSITE ?